lutsen/lagan/README.md

 - Design the editor
 - Adding search options and/or routes
 - JSON API
-- Media upload property type
+- File upload property type, use https://github.com/siriusphp/upload (Fix bug in docs: array)
 - Adding extended user login and rights management stuff
 - Drag-n-drop interface for the position of entries
 - Add a logger: https://github.com/Flynsarmy/Slim-Monolog